officebeats/matrix-iptv/README.md

 ## 🚀 Instant Installation

 Matrix IPTV is cross-platform.
-Choose your system below for a one-command setup:
+Copy and paste the command for your system below.
+The installer will automatically check for dependencies (MPV, Rust, Git) and set everything up for you.

 ### **Windows**